Olney: The stupidity of retaliation

 Orioles Manager Earl Weaver discouraged his pitchers -- OK, knowing Earl, he probably barked at them with biting sarcasm -- with logic.
 If you retaliate, he told them, one of our guys might wind up getting hurt, and our guys are better than their guys.
 As a result, Orioles pitchers hit relatively few batters.

-Here are the Orioles' AL Rankings in HBPs in Weaver’s first 11 years as manager:
+Here are the Orioles' American League Rankings in HBPs in Weaver’s first 11 years as manager:

 1969 Second fewest